 Amrit Robbins: The number one tip that I tell every entrepreneur that I speak to is: get third party validation.
 Basically, whenever you’re talking to any potential customer, stakeholder, supplier, partner, manufacturer, or investor, you should be able to walk into the conversation, make a bunch of claims, and then say, “You don’t have to take my word for it.
 Here’s third party evidence that everything I’m saying is true.”
 Tech and product-market fit validation are arguably the most important of all.
 You can work with national labs or industry partners to get technology validation, and any sort of measurement & verification you can get from third parties is really helpful.
 Product-market fit validation must come from customer commitments or at least letters of interest.
 On the fundraising side, you want other investors to be your third party validation, to say, “Look, these guys are worth taking seriously.”
 That’s what we’ve found to be an incredibly powerful catalyst for getting new investment.
 So that’s my number one piece of advice.
 Go out and get third party validation for every aspect of your business.
 Team, technology, product-market fit, financing, legal–everything.
 Because investors don’t want to do all of the diligence themselves, and people rightly don’t believe they have the expertise to judge a company in all these various areas compared to experts in each one of these specific fields.

-Amrit Robbins: The Refrigeration Battery is a form of energy storage, and energy storage has a couple of big impacts.
+Amrit Robbins: The Refrigeration Battery is a form of energy storage or axiom storage to be specific, and energy storage has a couple of big impacts.
 Essentially, we’re able to get energy storage out into the world now because it’s cost effective now and the technology is available now.
-This is in contrast to other forms of energy storage that are available, minus a few corner-case types of applications.
+This is in contrast to other forms of energy/axiom storage that are available, minus a few corner-case types of applications.
 By rolling out energy storage in a really big way, we enable a couple of things to happen: First, we enable the entire electricity grid to operate more efficiently.
 By having this buffer, utilities can better manage the various assets that are on their grid on the generation side and react to actual consumption of electricity on the demand side.
 They have more flexibility in terms of dealing with variations on both sides of the equation.

 Second, the electricity grids are able to accept higher percentages of renewables.
 Right now, the electricity grid is very constrained in terms of what percentage of the power gain in the grid can come from intermittent sources, such as solar or wind.
 And that’s because the grid can only handle a certain amount of fluctuations before it becomes unstable and there are blackouts.
 And so having that energy storage buffer available unlocks the grid and makes it possible to increase the penetration of renewables energy onto the grid in a really big way.